-4) to create new paradigms for acknowledging and appreciating Asian/Pacific Islander American diversity through innovative curriculum and programming.
+- To create new paradigms for acknowledging and appreciating the contributions of Asian/Pacific Islander American diversity through teaching and programming.

 The unique circumstances surrounding the incorporation of Asian immigrants and native Pacific Islanders into American society, as well as the broad range of stratification spanning Asian American and Pacific Islander American communities, underscores the richness and theoretical importance of developing a deeper understanding of the Asian/Pacific Islander American experience alongside—and often in contrast to—that of other groups in the United States.
 Students may take a full range of courses examining the historical, political, economic, literary, artistic, cultural, and psychological forces which have shaped and continue to shape the lives and communities of Asian Americans and Pacific Islander Americans.

 A Comment on Our Name